So, you'd like a career in Marketing. You’ve got the qualifications, you’re brimming with enthusiasm and ideas and can’t wait to get started!

-Having that inner passion is one thing, however there’s no doubt that relevant skills and experience are attractive to a hiring manager and go a long way to securing an interview.
+Having that inner passion is one thing, however there’s no doubt that evidence of your skills and potential are attractive to a hiring manager and go a long way to securing an interview.
 In a sea of applications for a junior marketing role, yours will only stand out if you can demonstrate that you’re serious about your career.
 Very often a hiring manager is looking beyond qualifications.

-A CV that has concrete examples of where you’ve put yourself out to gain skills and experience screams that you’re genuinely committed to a career in marketing, that you’re not just talk.
-It will also give you a better idea of what aspects of marketing you like and dislike, what you’re good and not so good at, skills you’d like to develop etc. That all helps us work out what your dream job’s going to be.
+A CV that has concrete examples of where you’ve put yourself out to gain skills and experience screams that you’re genuinely committed to a career in marketing.
+It will also give you a better idea of what aspects of marketing you like and dislike, what you’re good and not so good at, skills you’d like to develop etc. That all helps us work out what your dream job’s going to be too.

 Here’s a few ways you can demonstrate that you’re serious about starting your career in marketing!

-Most aspects of marketing involve writing in some form or another.
-Creating and running a blog is a great way of proving you can string more than a sentence or two together.
-Find a topic that interests you and try writing pieces that are aimed at difference audiences, to show your versatility.
+Most aspects of marketing involve writing in some form or another and creating and running a blog is a great way of proving that.
+Find a topic that interests you and try writing pieces that are aimed at different audiences, to show your versatility.

 It also shows that you can create a following, establish a brand and gives you a chance to connect with like-minded people.
 There are tons of free blogging solutions to help you get started with WordPress being the most popular.